SM 32x300 [2xM8] / N42 - magnetic roller

 bulk discounts:

-Call us tel: +48 888 99 98 98 or contact us via contact form on our website.
-You can check the strength as well as the shape of neodymium magnets in our power calculator force calculator
+Call us tel: +48 888 99 98 98 or contact us via form on our website.
+You can check the mass and the appearance of neodymium magnets in our force calculator power calculator

 Orders placed by 2:00 PM will be shipped on the same business day.